Particular/docs.particular.net/persistence/ravendb/index.md

 ## Shared session

-NServiceBus supports sharing the same RavenDB document session between Saga persistence, Outbox persistence, and business data, so that a single persistence transaction can be used to persist the data for all three concerns atomically.
-Shared sessions are automatically configured when an endpoint has enabled the [Outbox feature](/nservicebus/outbox/) or contains [sagas](/nservicebus/sagas/).
+NServiceBus supports sharing the same RavenDB document session between saga persistence, outbox persistence, and business data, so that a single persistence transaction can be used to persist the data for all three concerns atomically.
+Shared sessions are automatically configured when an endpoint has enabled the [outbox feature](/nservicebus/outbox/) or contains [sagas](/nservicebus/sagas/).

 To use the shared session in a message handler: